 Changing your property title while in tax deferment

-If you’re thinking about applying to defer your annual property taxes, make sure any changes to your property title are completed before you apply.
+If you’re thinking about applying to defer your annual property taxes, make sure any changes to your property title such as removing a deceased owner or adding an owner who is not a spouse, are completed before you apply.

 Once your tax deferment application is approved, you'll have a restrictive lien registered against your property.
 This means you are limited in the types of changes you can make to your property title while you're in the tax deferment program.
 For example, certain title changes, such as selling your property, can’t be completed until your tax deferment loan is paid in full.